stetson06/tester-repository1/2022-01-19-enhancing-targeting-accuracy.md

 # split out training & test sets
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size = 0.2, random_state = 42, stratify = y)
 ```

 <br>

 ##### Categorical Predictor Variables

 In our dataset, we have one categorical variable *gender* which has values of "M" for Male, "F" for Female, and "U" for Unknown.

-Just like the Logistic Regression algorithm, Random Forests cannot deal with data in this format as it can't assign any numerical meaning to it when looking to assess the relationship between the variable and the dependent variable.
+Just like the Logistic Regression algorithm, Random Forests cannot deal with data in this format as it can't assign any numerical meaning to it when looking to assess the relationship between the input variable and the dependent (or output) variable.

-As *gender* doesn't have any explicit *order* to it, in other words, Male isn't higher or lower than Female and vice versa - we would again apply One Hot Encoding to the categorical column.
+As *gender* doesn't have any explicit *order* to it (in other words, Male isn't higher or lower than Female and vice versa), we would again apply One Hot Encoding to the categorical column.

 <br>
 ```python